kubernetes/website/content/en/blog/_posts/2023-08-31-legacy-package-repository-deprecation/index.md

 information about what steps you need to take, and eventually if needed, follow up with maintainers to let them know about this change.

-The following diagram shows who's affected by this change in a visual form:
+The following diagram shows who's affected by this change in a visual form (click on diagram for the larger version):

 {{< figure src="/blog/2023/08/31/legacy-package-repository-deprecation/flow.svg" alt="Visual explanation of who's affected by the legacy repositories being deprecated and frozen.
-Textual explanation is available above this diagram." >}}
+Textual explanation is available above this diagram." class="diagram-small" link="/blog/2023/08/31/legacy-package-repository-deprecation/flow.svg" >}}

 ## How does this affect me as a Kubernetes distributor?